 Year-by-Year Preview

 The first year of residency or “intern year” consists of establishing an understanding of both normal and pathologic pediatric physiology.
 This year will include rotations on the general inpatient pediatric floor and intermediate medical unit (IMU) at Children’s Memorial Hermann; well-baby nursery and Level III NICU at LBJ Hospital.
-During the general inpatient months, interns will always have an upper-level resident who will help provide supervision as interns learn how to clinically manage a variety of patient ages and conditions.
+During the general inpatient months, interns will always have an upper-level resident or attending who will help provide supervision as interns learn how to clinically manage a variety of patient ages and conditions.
+All interns participate in a child-health advocacy rotation where they will gain a better understanding of the numerous issues affecting the health of our patients as well as the resources available to help children and families.

-During intern year, residents also rotate on subspecialties such as nephrology, infectious diseases, adolescent medicine, pulmonology, and genetics, where residents work on a team with other residents and learn from the subspecialty faculty and fellows.
-During these subspecialty rotations, residents will see inpatient consults and have the opportunity to attend subspecialty clinics.
+During intern year, residents also rotate on subspecialties such as neurology, infectious diseases, adolescent medicine, pulmonary medicine, and genetics, where residents work on a team with other residents and learn from the subspecialty faculty and fellows.
+During these subspecialty rotations, residents will perform inpatient consults and have the opportunity to attend subspecialty clinics if the resident wishes to have that experience.

 The second year of residency consists of reinforcing the objectives of the first year while simultaneously introducing higher complexity patient care as well as the supervisory role of a resident-teacher.